 Hypothesis 1 posits a moderating relationship between lack of consensus and environmental exactingness on the use of VRTs, such that at lower levels of consensus, exacting environments will be associated with greater use of such technologies.
-Ordinary Least Squares (OLS) results, shown in model 2 of Table 2, Lack of Consensus \times YO (β = 0.012, p < 0.01) and Lack of Consensus \times OR (β = 0.007, p < 0.10) are positively associated with Corrected Visualness.
-A joint test of these two interactions yields an F value of 4.63, p =0.01, showing that overall, exactingness moderates the relationship between the lack of consensus and the use of VRTs.
-For robustness, given the time-series nature of the data, we re-estimated the technology visualness model using the Cochrane-Orcutt procedure and found consistent results, leading us to conclude that serial correlation is not an issue in our data (see Appendix D in the online supplement).
-As an additional robustness check, we coded each statement in each team chat as either (1) initial average, (2) agreement statement, (3) persuasion attempt using VRTs, (4) persuasion attempt not using VRTs, or (5) other statement.
-Re-estimating the model, substituting the proportion of VRT persuasion attempts for the dependent variable, led to similar results (see Appendix E in the online supplement).
+OLS results, shown in Model 2 of Table 2, Lack of Consensus × YO (β = .012, p < .01) and Lack of Consensus × OR (β = .007, p < .10), are positively associated with Corrected Visualness.
+A joint test of these two interactions yields an F value of 4.63, p = .01, showing that overall, exactingness moderates the relationship between the lack of consensus and the use of VRTs.
+For robustness, given the time-series nature of the data, we re-estimated the technology visualness model using the Cochrane-Orcutt procedure and found consistent results, leading us to conclude that serial correlation is not an issue in our data (see Online Appendix D).
+As an additional robustness check, we coded each statement in each team chat as either 1) initial average, 2) agreement statement, 3) persuasion attempt using VRTs, 4) persuasion attempt not using VRTs, or 5) other statement.
+Re-estimated the model, substituting the proportion of VRT persuasion attempts for the dependent variable led to similar results (see Online Appendix E).
 Therefore, Hypothesis 1 is supported.